ceandrade/brkga_mp_ipr_cpp/README.md

 We have two major bug fixes, so we decided to bump the version up to 3.1, even though we have no new features.

-### Evolution step used to mess up with the best chromosome
+### Evolution step is used to mess up with the best chromosome

 On the `evolution()` method, the index handling was mixed with absolute and relative chromosome position/ranking in the population.